12 Best Storage and Organization Products for Small Bathrooms

 Got a small bathroom?
 A professional organizer rounds up some of the best small bathroom storage ideas for clearing clutter.

-Unlock Back-of-Door Storage
+Back-of-Door Storage for Small Bathrooms

 The most under-utilized storage space in any bathroom is the back of the door.
 Small home expert Emma Healey of Little House Lovely Home loves the mirrored Cabidor Deluxe Behind the Door Storage Cabinet, which cleverly mounts on the door hinge.
 “It’s perfect for storing all your bathroom items out of sight, leaving your tiny bathroom clutter-free,” Healey says.
 The Cabidor provides the equivalent storage space of five standard medicine cabinets, and its shelves and rods can be moved up or down or removed to suit your needs.